IALSA/IALSA-2015-Portland/README.md

 TO DO LIST:
  - [ ]  For each unique pair run 12 models (model_type by subgroup)
  - [ ] Eliminate uncertainties about potential pairs and run their 12 versions.
-( Note :Empty cell - I don't know
+( Note : Empty cell mean "I don't know", but NA means "I don't have")
-NA - I don't have )

 - [ ] Identify which cog measures your study does not report, but other studies do?
 Can you run all 12 models in your pairs?